The New 52: Changes to the DC Universe

-In June 2011, DC Co-Publisher Jim Lee revealed that he and DC Art Director Mark Chiarello had enlisted artist Cully Hamner to help spearhead the redesign of characters for the relaunch of the DC Universe.
+In June 2011, DC co-publisher Jim Lee revealed that he and DC Art Director Mark Chiarello had enlisted artist Cully Hamner to help spearhead the redesign of characters for the relaunch of the DC Universe.

 In late July 2011, DC released The New 52, a free preview book giving solicitations and previews of all of the new titles launching from August 31, 2011.
 Notable continuity changes shown included Superman's two new looks: one which consists of jeans, a blue T-shirt with the "S" logo and a cape, the other consisting of Kryptonian battle armor that resembles his classic costume.
-Other notable changes included the integration of the Wildstorm imprint's characters into DC continuity, with Martian Manhunter as a part of the new Stormwatch team in the relaunched Stormwatch series.
+Other notable changes included the integration of the WildStorm imprint's characters into DC continuity, with Martian Manhunter as a part of the new Stormwatch team in the relaunched Stormwatch series.

 Justice League was the first book of the relaunch, with the first issue released on August 31, 2011.
 The first story arc takes place five years in the past, detailing the first meeting of the Justice League members and the formation of the team.

 The initial run of first issues show a universe in which superheroes have only appeared within the last five years and are viewed with suspicion and hostility, with Superman and Batman being pursued by the police five years ago at the start of their careers.
 In the present day, organizations such as the United Nations and the United States government seek to exploit and control the superheroes through groups such as the Justice League International and the Justice League of America.

 The "Batman" family of titles strongly resemble the past continuity.
 However, former Batgirls Stephanie Brown and Cassandra Cain have had their histories erased.
 Additionally, all of the Robins have been accounted for, including the previously non-canonical Carrie Kelley.
-Stephanie Brown made her first appearance in The New 52 as the Spoiler in the teaser issue to Batman Eternal in Batman #28.
+Stephanie made her first appearance in The New 52 as the Spoiler in the teaser issue to Batman Eternal in Batman #28.
 Barbara Gordon recovered from the paralysis inflicted upon her by the Joker's bullet in Batman: The Killing Joke and returned to crimefighting as Batgirl.

 As for Superman, his romantic relationship and marriage to Lois Lane has not transpired, and his adoptive parents Jonathan and Martha Kent have died.
 He was depicted as being slightly more short-tempered, retaining his American identity, and in a relationship with Wonder Woman.
 Various character changes were implemented, such as Starfire, Guy Gardner, and Tim Drake having their origins significantly changed.
 Sinestro was depicted as having returned recently to the Green Lantern Corps, where he became a villain again.
 Meanwhile, the Earth-Two version of Alan Scott was depicted as gay.